wethod/learning-center-staging/content/alerts/index.md

 This alert is shown to the employee of a project who forgot to submit the timesheet in the last two weeks.

-**It is a reminder for the employee that have to do the timesheet as soon as possible**
+It is a reminder for the employee that have to do the timesheet as soon as possible.

 ## RED Alerts